geopm/geopm/service/docs/source/runtime.rst

 under control is affinitized to distinct CPUs.
 This is a strict requirement for the runtime and must be enforced by the MPI launch command.
-When using the geopmlaunch wrapper described in the previous section, these affinity requirements are handled by geopmlaunch unless the ``--geopm-affinity-disable`` command line option is provided (see :doc:`geopmlaunch(1) <geopmlaunch.1>`).
+When using the geopmlaunch wrapper described in the previous section, these affinity requirements are handled by geopmlaunch when the ``--geopm-affinity-enable`` command line option is provided (see :doc:`geopmlaunch(1) <geopmlaunch.1>`).

 While the GEOPM control thread connects to the application it will